-To the outsider, the terms “nonprofit” and “not-for-profit” are often used interchangeably.
-Despite their similarity in name, they are distinct types of organizations, with different tax treatments, governance rules, and missions.
+To the uninitiated, the terms nonprofit and not-for-profit may seem identical—in fact, they’re often used interchangeably.
+Despite their similarity in name, however, nonprofit and not-for-profit businesses are distinct types of organizations, with different tax treatments, governance rules, and missions.

-Nonprofits and not-for-profits are alike at their core—they both eschew the pursuit of profit above all else.
-But they are, at their root, distinct in purpose.
-If you’re seeking to form an organization for a simple, recreational purpose, a not-for-profit may be right for you; but if your goals are more ambitious, centered on the advancement of a social cause and public benefit, a nonprofit may be a more suitable choice.
+If you’re looking to form a smaller, more local organization for a recreational purpose, a not-for-profit may be right for you.
+However, if your goals are more ambitious and centered on the advancement of a social cause and public benefit, a nonprofit may be a more suitable choice.

 What is a nonprofit?

-A nonprofit organization is a business that receives tax exemption from the US Internal Revenue Service (IRS) if its mission and purpose is to advance a social cause and offer a public benefit.
-This can vary depending on the type of nonprofit in question, but generally speaking, qualifying organizations will have a religious, charitable, scientific, public-safety-oriented, educational, or animal-welfare-related focus.
-These organizations do not pay income tax, property taxes, or sales tax.
-Nonprofit organizations can include charitable foundations, most colleges and universities, houses of worship, and research institutions.
-Nonprofits are sometimes also referred to as non-stock corporations, or 501(c)(3) organizations—depending on the subsection of the tax code’s Section 501 that provides for their tax-free status.
+A nonprofit organization is a business that receives special tax-exempt status from the US Internal Revenue Service (IRS) if its mission and purpose is to advance a social cause and offer a public benefit.
+That benefit can vary depending on the type of nonprofit, but generally speaking, qualifying organizations will have a religious, charitable, scientific, public safety, educational, or animal welfare focus.

 What is a not-for-profit?

-Also like nonprofits, not-for-profits must apply to qualify for tax-exempt status with the IRS.
-Money donated to the not-for-profit is not tax deductible.
+Like nonprofits, not-for-profits must apply to qualify for tax-exempt status with the IRS.
+However, money donated to not-for-profit organizations is not tax deductible.

 Nonprofits vs. not-for-profits: similarities and differences

-Nonprofits and not-for-profits both get tax-exempt status from the IRS.
-Their fundamental differences in scope and how each serves the broader community create differences in how they operate.
+Nonprofits and not-for-profits both enjoy tax-exempt status from the IRS.
+However, they have several key differences in scope and how each serves the broader community.

 Purpose and mission